ralfbiedert/openh264-rs/openh264/README.md

 Especially needed:

 - [ ] BT.601 / BT.709 YUV <-> RGB Conversion
-- [ ] Faster YUV to RGB conversion
+- [ ] User-pluggable and color conversions
 - [ ] WASM investigation (either patch, or evidence it can't be fixed)
 - [ ] Feedback which platforms successfully built on
+- [x] Faster YUV to RGB conversion (done in [#66](https://github.com/ralfbiedert/openh264-rs/pull/66))

+Big shout-out to all the [contributors](https://github.com/ralfbiedert/openh264-rs/graphs/contributors) who have filed PRs so far.

+Special thanks to:

+- Jannik Schleicher for addressing the long-standing issue of faster YUV-to-RGB conversion, which resulted in a more than 3x speedup.

 ### Changelog